 After the panel meeting, Creative New Zealand holds an internal moderation meeting, without assessors present.
 At this meeting staff consider the assessment scores, commentary and ranked order, as well as whether the range of recommended projects will meet the purposes of the programme and whether there are any gaps in achieving our strategic outcomes.
 On occasion the moderation group’s final recommendations may differ from those made by the panel (for example, if one artform or community is considerably under-represented).

-The moderation group makes final recommendations to Creative New Zealand’s Senior Manager for Arts Development Services, who decides which applications will receive funding.
+The moderation group makes final recommendations to Creative New Zealand’s Senior Manager for Arts Development Services, who makes the final decision on which applications will receive funding.

 Who are our External Peer Assessors

 We have a large number of external peer assessors, assessing a range of applications to our funding programmes and initiatives.
 They are selected based on their knowledge and experience in an artform and represent the diversity of the artists and arts organisations who apply for funding.
 We have a number of Māori and Pasifika assessors who assess applications to our Ngā toi Māori and Pacific arts funding pools or artforms.

 You can nominate peer assessors – information and nomination form below:

 For more information about the assessment process and criteria see our Funding guidelines - assessment